aisha331/Sarcasm-classification/README.md

 ## Usage

-1. Open the notebook, you can find two separate code.
-One's for the customized training and the other to train using ready corpus data.
--Open the Jupyter Notebook (sarcasm_classification.ipynb) in your local environment.
+1-Open the Jupyter Notebook (sarcasm_classification.ipynb) in your local environment.
--Execute the cells to preprocess data, train the model, and evaluate its performance.
+2-Execute the cells to preprocess data, train the model, and evaluate its performance.
--Use the trained model for sarcasm prediction.
+3-Use the trained model for sarcasm prediction.

 ## Preprocessing
 Text data is preprocessed by cleaning, tokenizing, and removing stop words.
 The cleaned data is then used for training.